johnfedoruk/bangular/aio/content/guide/docs-style-guide.md

 ## Doc generation and tooling

-To make changes to the documentation pages and sample code, clone the [Angular github repository](https://github.com/angular/angular "Angular repo") and go to the `aio/` folder.
+To make changes to the documentation pages and sample code, clone the [Bangular github repository](https://github.com/bangular/bangular "Bangular repo") and go to the `aio/` folder.

-The [aio/README.md](https://github.com/angular/angular/blob/master/aio/README.md "AIO ReadMe") explains how to install and use the tools to edit and test your changes.
+The [aio/README.md](https://github.com/bangular/bangular/blob/master/aio/README.md "AIO ReadMe") explains how to install and use the tools to edit and test your changes.

 Here are a few essential commands for guide page authors.